filecoin-project/research/research-notes/2018-05-jury-trial-data-availability.md

-# Idea: Jury Trial for guaranteed price and fair delivery
+# Idea: Proof of Delivery and Guaranteed Retrieval Price

 - Author: Nicola Greco

-- historical note: This is a proposal which I have written down just before our lab week in Crete and based on work on "Probabilistic Trust" I have done at MIT.
-I was asked to write the Fair Delivery protocol down as an answer to "how do we guarantee retrieval price?".
+- Historical note: Proposal written in 2017Q4 based on some work that Nicola did at MIT on Jury Trials/Probabilistic trust.
+The main purpose of this document is to try to answer the question "how do we guarantee retrieval price in Filecoin?".
 Just for reference, we call Jury Trial any protocol that samples from a population of 51% honesty.

 ---

-the plan:
+The plan:
-- In order to have guaranteed pricing, we need to be able to write "file contracts" that mentions the price and penalize the retrieval miners that promise to serve the files, but they don't.
+- In order to have guaranteed retrieval price in Filecoin, we need to be able to write "file contracts" that mentions an agreed upon price and penalization in case the storage provider is not serving the file.
-- In order to penalize miners, we need to have a proof that they have delivered (or not delivered) a file to a client that is requesting it.
+- In order to penalize miners, we need to have a proof that they have not delivered a file to a client that is requesting it (or a proof that the file was delivered).
-- So, I will explain in order:
+- So, we will explain in order:
   - the problem of guaranteed delivery and how we go around in filecoin
   - how to extend guaranteed delivery to guaranteed delivery with penalties
   - how to solve guaranteed delivery with a new primitive "fair delivery" which requires a trusted third party